 Mexico’s priority partner countries are those in Latin America and the Caribbean.
 The main sectors of its bilateral development co‑operation are public administration, education, science and technology, agriculture, environmental protection and health.
 Mexico’s bilateral development co‑operation is provided mainly through technical and scientific co-operation.

 Mexico is also engaged in triangular co-operation, partnering with several international organisations (e.g. the Inter-American Institute for Co-operation on Agriculture/IICA, UNICEF, United Nations Development Programme and World Trade Organization) and Development Assistance Committee (DAC) members (e.g. Germany, Japan and Spain) to support other developing countries, mainly in Latin America and the Caribbean.

-Mexico’s development co‑operation through multilateral organisations is primarily channelled through the United Nations agencies, although the main single recipient of Mexican funds was the Inter-American Development Bank.
+Mexico’s development co‑operation through multilateral organisations is primarily channelled through the United Nations, although the main single recipient of Mexican funds was the Inter-American Development Bank.

 Development finance reporting of countries beyond the DAC